The best anti-aging collagen cream will boost your natural collagen production:

 Oily and combination skin types can benefit more from a light, water-based lotion.
 AHAs and antioxidants like vitamin A can help keep acne-prone skin looking young, and can even help mitigate the symptoms of acne.

 If you have dry skin, you may want to choose a collagen moisturizing cream for maximum hydration.
 Normal skin can benefit from an oil-based cream.
 Creams are not as heavy, but they aren’t as light as lotions.

 If you have sensitive skin, you may want to avoid AHAs and other acidic anti-aging ingredients, except for the collagen itself.
 Natural antioxidant ingredients, which are derived from sources such as green tea, pomegranate, or chamomile, can provide anti-aging benefits to sensitive skin.
 Use a hypoallergenic anti-aging moisturizer, and avoid fragrances or dyes.
 If you have dry skin, or eczema, avoid lactic acid and uric acid as these ingredients can be irritating.

 In most cases, the collagen molecule is too large to penetrate into the skin.
 But even when it is made small enough to be absorbed it cannot bind with the collagen existing in the skin, and so the peptide boosters and protein fragments are needed for the skin to absorb the collagen.
 Science has always proven that collagen is a very good natural moisturizing ingredient, but cannot work all by itself.

 Don’t let the years rob you of more collagen than they have to.
 You can fight back and have a more youthful skin look by applying the right moisturizer daily.
 When combating the natural aging process we all have to deal with, the number one topic of concern is wrinkles.
-These are what makes the passage of time most obvious on our skin.
+These are what makes the passage of time most obvious on our skin, especially on our face.